top of page

 Are you interested in becoming a Teaching Artist?

-In 2023, we proudly welcomed an inaugural Teaching Artist fellow, a recent graduate of The Juilliard School.
+In 2023, we proudly welcomed our first Teaching Artist Fellow, a recent graduate of The Juilliard School.
 A generous donor made their transformative journey to Gaborone with Creative Borders possible.
+By securing support from organizations that share our vision and dedication to fostering artistic growth and cross-cultural exchange, we aim to expand the range of opportunities for our programs.